ubernostrum/django-flashpolicies/docs/views.rst

    exist on the same domain.

-   Note that this view, if used, must be the master policy for the domain, and so must be served from the URL ``/crossdomain.xml`` on the domain: setting meta-policy information in other policy files is forbidden by the cross-domain policy specification.
+   Note that this view, if used, must be the master policy for the domain, and so must be served from the URL `/crossdomain.xml` on the domain: setting meta-policy information in other policy files is forbidden by the cross-domain policy specification.

+   :param request: The incoming Django
+     :class:`~django.http.HttpRequest`.
-   :param permitted: A string indicating the extent to which other
+   :param permitted: A :class:`str` indicating the extent to which
-      policies are permitted. :ref:`A set of constants is available, defining acceptable values for this argument
+      other policies are permitted. :ref:`A set of constants is available, defining acceptable values for this argument
       <metapolicy-constants>`.
-   :param domains: A list of domains from which to allow access.
-Each
+   :param domains: An :class:`~typing.Iterable` of domains from which
-      value may be either a domain name (e.g., ``"example.com"``) or a wildcard (e.g., ``"*.example.com"``).
+      to allow access.
+Each value may be either a domain name (e.g., `"example.com"`) or a wildcard (e.g., `"*.example.com"`).
 Due to serious potential security issues, it is strongly recommended that you not use wildcard domain values.
+   :rtype: :class:`~django.http.HttpResponse`

 .. function:: no_access(request)